Emergent times in holographic duality: Emergent type III algebras at finite temperature

 With the identifications of $a_k^{(\al)}$ in the boundary and bulk mode expansions, $\phi_R, \phi_L$ of equations~\eqref{moex1}--\eqref{moex2} can now be directly interpreted as boundary operators, which is the statement of bulk reconstruction for the $R$ and $L$ regions of the black hole~\cite{Hamilton:2005ju,Hamilton:2006fh,Papadodimas:2012aq}.
 We emphasize that the reconstruction formula is in terms of operators in the GNS Hilbert space.

 Since the algebras $\tilde \sY_R, \tilde \sY_L$ of bulk fields restricted to the $R$ and $L$ regions of the black hole are believed to be type III$_1$ von Neumann algebras, the duality can only hold if $\sY_R, \sY_L$ are also type III$_1$.
-The identifications~\eqref{ejnn} should hold perturbatively in the $1/N$ expansion~(or bulk $G_N$ expansion).

 For the boundary theory on $\RR \times S^{d-1}$, the above discussion applies to $T = {1 \ov \b} > T_{HP}$.
 For $T < T_{HP}$, the bulk dual for~\eqref{defd} is given by two disconnected copies of global AdS whose small excitations are in the thermal field double state, {see Fig.~\ref{fig:tads}.} In this case $\sY_R$ and $\sY_L$ are each dual respectively to the algebra of bulk fields in the global AdS geometry and should be type I.